Away just launched new accessories to help you stay well while you travel - CNN Underscored

 The Sleep Mask ($45; awaytravel.com)

-With minimalist styling and colorways in black, navy and a soft coastal blue, this sleep mask features dynamic thermoregulation so you stay comfortable while you’re catching an in-flight nap — plus an antimicrobial finish on the outside for even more peace of mind.
+With minimalist styling and colorways in black, navy and a soft coastal blue, this sleep mask features dynamic thermoregulation so you stay comfortable while you’re catching an in-flight nap — plus, there’s an antimicrobial finish on the outside for even more peace of mind.

 The Neck Pillow ($55; awaytravel.com)

 Made with the same thermoregulation as The Sleep Mask, The Neck Pillow boasts its antimicrobial coating on the exterior of its fabric, along with a handy pouch for storage when you’re not snoozing.
-It’s available in a few color combos including black/gray, navy/gray, and green/gray.
+It’s available in a few color combos, including black/gray, navy/gray and green/gray.

 The Travel Blanket ($95; awaytravel.com)